qualityshepherd/brine/posts/southern_coast.md

 - **Lady Isolde** (`Noble, Graceful, Weary Heiress`) - sought sanctuary from the pressures of court life
 - 24 Monks, 6 Pilgrims

-**1202 The Skyroot Sentinels** Towering, ancient trees grow impossibly tall here, their roots gripping stone, binding the mountain in place.
-Their bark is scarred with old battle wounds.
-Those who listen closely hear faint warnings or welcomes, depending on intent.
+**1202 The Skyroot Sentinels** Ancient trees grow impossibly tall here.
+Their roots grip stone and bind the mountain in place.
+Bark scarred with old battle wounds; not by axes, by hands.
+Thousands of them.
+Those who listen hear something: not quite a warning and not quite a welcome.
+The forest waits to see what you do next.

-**1203 The Broken Stair** A weathered stone staircase, half-swallowed by trees and moss, climbs partway up the mountainside before vanishing into ruin.
-No one knows who built it, but the air around it hums with a strange energy.
-Some believe it once led to a forgotten temple, while others suspect it was abandoned for good reason.
+**1203 The Broken Stair** Stone steps climb the mountainside and stop mid-air; no landing, no ruin, just an abrupt end forty feet up.
+Built with purpose and abandoned in haste.
+The bottom steps are worn smooth with use — someone still comes here.
+The top step has a name carved into it.
+Just a name.
+No date, no epitaph.

-**1204 The Black Fangs** Jagged rock formations jut from the treeline like the teeth of some enormous beast.
-The stone is unnaturally dark, almost obsidian, and warm to the touch.
+**1204 The Black Fangs** Jagged rock formations jut from the treeline like the teeth from an enormous beast.
+The stone is dark as dried blood and warm to the touch.
 Local hunters avoid the area, muttering about strange figures seen moving between the spires at dusk.
-Sometimes, a deep, reverberating hum can be heard from within the earth, like the growl of something waiting to rise.
+Something _breathes_ from below.
+You can feel through still boots.

-**1205 The Hollow Roost** An immense tree clings to the mountainside, its trunk wide enough to house a small dwelling.
-Inside, the walls are lined with countless empty nests, though no birds have been seen here in generations.
-Instead, on certain nights, ghostly wings flicker through the air, and the wind carries the sound of distant, echoing caws.
-Those who sleep beneath the Roost report dreams of flying over endless forests; sometimes pleasant, sometimes nightmarish.
+**1205 The Hollow Roost** An immense tree, its trunk wide enough to house a family.
+Inside, the walls are lined with empty nests; not abandoned, emptied.
+Something took what was in them.
+Those who sleep here dream of flying.
+Not all of them wake.

 **1208 The Leaning Stones** Stone pillars, worn smooth by time, lean at impossible angles.
 Strange markings spiral up their sides.
+Not runes.
+Not Fae.
+Something older.
 Even the monastery's goats avoid grazing among them, despite the unusually thick grass.

 **1302 The Mistwell** A hidden spring high in the forest, perpetually cloaked in mist.
 Its water is clear but strangely heavy, and those who drink from it report vivid dreams; sometimes prophetic, sometimes terrifying.